-Project and thesis completers from December 2020 - May 2021 have the opportunity to present their research in a fun, creative way.
-This contest intends to celebrate the exciting research conducted by graduate students across a spectrum of disciplines.
-The goal is to provide an environment where graduate students have the opportunity to explain their research in four-minutes in a language appropriate to a non-specialist audience and in as entertaining a way as possible.
+New this year, all master’s project and thesis completers from December 2020 – August 2021 are invited to present their research in a fun and creative way.
+The Virtual Capstone Contest intends to celebrate the exciting research conducted by graduate students across a spectrum of disciplines.
+The goal is to provide an environment where graduate students can explain their research in three-minutes in a language appropriate to a non-specialist audience and in as entertaining a way as possible.

 Back to Top

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.